-As of today, there is only one study that has explored the language attitudes and ideologies of the entire Mallorcan population towards Catalan and Spanish.
-This study, by Aguiló-Mora and Lynch (2017), was carried out between 2011 and 2012, in the midst of the beginning of the controversial language reforms of the PP government aiming to encourage the islands’ entrance into the local and global marketplace.
-As mentioned earlier, a substantial portion of Balearic Islands’ inhabitants took to the streets to demonstrate their opposition to what they viewed as a veiled assault on the Catalan language.
-They study relied upon qualitative and quantitative data from 316 surveys and 20 personal interviews.
-Overall, the authors found four main positions as a response to the government’s ideological discourse at the time: (1) Catalan nationalist sentiment intensified among some sectors of the population; (2) while in others, Spanish centralism was strengthened; (3) secessionist positions towards Catalan in Catalonia increased in favor of considering Mallorcan as the natural language of the Balearic Islands; and (4) languages began to be perceived as financial resources in the face of the economic crisis.
-In addition, it was found that the sectors of society that showed a position contrary to that of the government and, therefore, defended a pro-Catalanist stance were students and teachers, young people, those who had Catalan as their first language, those with better skills in Catalan, those who consumed more cultural products in Catalan, and those with a higher level of education.
+As of today, there is only one study that has explored the language attitudes and ideologies of the entire Mallorcan population toward Catalan and Spanish.
+This study, by Aguiló-Mora and Lynch (2017), was carried out between 2011 and 2012, in the midst of the beginning of the controversial language reforms of the PP government.
+Relying on qualitative and quantitative data from surveys and interviews, the authors found four main positions as a response to the government’s ideological discourse: (1) Catalan nationalist sentiment intensified; (2) strengthen of Spanish centralism; (3) secessionist positions toward Catalan in Catalonia increased in favor of considering Mallorcan as the natural language of the Balearic Islands; and (4) languages began to be perceived as financial resources in the face of the economic crisis.
+In addition, it was found that those who showed a position contrary to that of the government and, therefore, defended a pro-Catalanist stance were students and teachers, young people, those who had Catalan as their first language, those with better skills in Catalan, those who consumed more cultural products in Catalan, and those with a higher level of education.
 On the contrary, those social sectors that aligned more with the ideology of the government and showed a pro-Spanish stance were the elderly, the retired, those who had Spanish as L1 and those born outside the Balearic Islands.
 Consequently, a lack of ideological unity was found within the Mallorcan society.